tjardoo/openai-client/README.md

 # OpenAI Dive

-OpenAI Dive is a Rust API client that allows you to interact with the OpenAI API.
+OpenAI Dive is an async Rust API client that allows you to interact with the OpenAI API.

 ```ini
 [dependencies]